afra-baas/Augmenting_SNLI/README.md

 ## Project Description
 For my Thesis I mitigated the hypothesis-only bias in the SNLI dataset.
-Recent studies like (ref ...) have shown that the hypothesis annotation artifacts that enable hypothesis-only classifiers to already classify hypothesis with a high accuracy.
+Recent studies from Gururangan et al.(2018) and Poliak et al. (2018) have shown that the hypothesis annotation artifacts that enable hypothesis-only classifiers to already classify hypothesis with a high accuracy.
 The inferences with these correctly classified hypotheses are called easy examples.
 Then they give a big boost to the NLI performance when in these cases it's cheating the task of classifying inference.
 The approach to mitigate this hypothesis-only bias is explained in the section Method.

 ## Method